UkoeHB/bevy_simplenet/README.md

 ## WASM

 On WASM targets the client backend will not update while any other tasks are running.
-You must either build an IO-oriented application which naturally spends a lot of time polling tasks, or manually release the main thread periodically (e.g. with `web_sys::Window::set_timeout_with_callback_and_timeout_and_arguments_0()`).
+You must either build an IO-oriented application that naturally spends a lot of time polling tasks, or manually release the main thread periodically (e.g. with `web_sys::Window::set_timeout_with_callback_and_timeout_and_arguments_0()`).
 For Bevy apps the latter happens automatically at the end of every app update/tick (see the `bevy::app::ScheduleRunnerPlugin` [implementation](https://github.com/bevyengine/bevy)).

 ## Usage notes

-- Uses `enfync` runtimes to create servers/clients (`tokio` or `wasm_bindgen_futures::spawn_local()`).
-The backend is `ezsockets`.
+- Servers and clients use [enfync](https://crates.io/crates/enfync) runtimes.
+The backend is [ezsockets](https://github.com/gbaranski/ezsockets).
 - A client's `AuthRequest` type must match the corresponding server's `Authenticator` type.
-- Server session ids equal client ids.
-Client ids are defined by clients via their `AuthRequest` when connecting to a server.
-This means multiple sessions from the same client auth request will have the same session id.
+- Client ids are defined by clients via their `AuthRequest` when connecting to a server.
+This means multiple sessions from the same client will have the same session id.
 Connections will be rejected if an id is already connected.
-- Connect messages will be cloned for all reconnect attempts by clients, so they should be treated as static data.
+- Client connect messages will be cloned for all reconnect attempts, so they should be treated as static data.
 - Server or client messages may fail to send if the underlying connection is broken.
-Clients can use the [`ezsockets::MessageSignal`] returned from [`Client::send()`] to track the status of a message.
+Clients can use the signals returned from [`Client::send()`] and [`Client::request()`] to track the status of a message.
 Message tracking is not currently available for servers.
 - Tracing levels assume the server is trusted and clients are not trusted.

-## Usage
+## Example

 ```rust
 // path shortcuts